Studying & Living

 Do I have to drink if going to a bar or nightclub?

-- Absolutely not - Finnish law requires pubs and bars to offer non-alcoholic drinks as well.
-You can very well enjoy a ginger ale, a coffee or a soda when going out.
+- Absolutely not!
+Finnish law requires that pubs and bars must offer non-alcoholic drinks as well.
+You can very well enjoy a ginger ale, coffee or a soda when going out.

 How much does a beer cost?

-- You can only buy alcohol between 9 am and 9 pm, even if the shops are open longer.
+- Beer, cider and mild mixes are available in supermarkets, grocery stores and kiosks (max.
+4,7% alcohol).
+You can only buy alcohol between 9 am and 9 pm, even if the shops are open longer.

-- Depending on the bar the cost of a pint of beer varies between 4 € and 10 €.
+- Quite expensive, especially at the city centre.
+Depending on the bar, the cost of a pint of beer varies between 4 € and 10 €.

 - 18 for beer and wine, 21 for strong alcohol.